usethesource/rascal/src/org/rascalmpl/courses/WhyRascal/CompareWithOtherParadigms/CompareWithOtherParadigms.md

 ---
-title: Comparison with other Paradigms
+title: Comparison with other paradigms
 ---

 #### Synopsis

-Rascal compared with the imperative, object-oriented and algebraic paradigms
+Rascal compared with the imperative, object-oriented and algebraic paradigms.

 #### Description